 - Labor contract

-An applicant who held residence permits for study must provide the following original documents:
+(2) An applicant who held residence permits for study needs to provide the following documents:

 - Student ID